 Preheat the oven to 350 degrees and roast the almonds.
 About 15 minutes.
 While the almonds are roasting, infuse the oil.
 Slice a green chili.
 I use a milder variety like jalapeno or Serrano.
 Set aside.
 Heat a small skillet or frying pan and once hot, add the oil.
 Once the oil shimmers, add the green chili and fry till brown.
 Next add the black mustard seeds, cumin seeds and curry leaves.
 Stir to coat everything in oil and fry for about a minute on medium low heat.
 Set this infused oil aside.

 Now start assembling the dry ingredients.
 Rough chop the roasted almonds.
 In a large bowl add the rice flakes, nuts, spices and raisins.
 Toss to combine and add the infused oil a little bit at a time tossing in between.
 Once all the oil is combined with the dry ingredient, you will see the nimco achieve its signature golden color.
 The paprika is key to this so make sure to not skip on it.

-Most people buy pre packaged nimco from the store but most brands have additives and the ingredients are likely deep fried and that too in inflammatory oils like soybean, cottonseed etc. With this recipe you get to control the quality and quantity of the ingredients.
+Most people buy pre packaged nimco from the store but most brands have additives and the ingredients are likely deep fried and that too in inflammatory oils like vegetable and soybean and or sunflower oil.
+With this recipe you get to control the quality and quantity of the ingredients.
 I am mindful of the oil I use and the rice flakes and nuts are roasted rather than fried.
 I have a video talking about oils that you can watch here ( I start talking about oils at 0:50 ).
 I also did a guest post for Urdu Mom talking about some common swaps we can make for a healthier South Asian lifestyle here.
 You can also check out this post on my Instagram feed for a quick lesson on good vs bad sources of fat.
 Do have a look if you want to learn why it is important to switch to healthier cooking oils.

 - 1 cup almonds